RoninDusette/CanCat/README.md

+# NOTE: This is forked from the original author and just converted Python 3.
+It's not stable, but it had to be done
+# for my own purposes. :)

 # CanCat
 CanCat is an open source multi-purpose tool for interacting and experimenting with Controller Area Networks (CAN), such as those that are often used in cars, building automation, etc.